dstrack/Schema_Data_Browser/README.md

 	The installation takes about 2 minutes locally, Oracle Cloud about 3 minutes.

 1.2.
 At the first start, there will be a page in which your admin name, password and e-mail address will be queried.
-	The most convenient way is to reuse the data stored in the browser as program admin data.
+	The most convenient way is to reuse the data stored in the browser as program admin credentials.
 	The password is stored as a salted hash value in the App_Users table.
-	Other authorized users are entered in the App_Users table.
+	Other authorized users can be entered in the App_Users table in the data browser page.
 	The other fields can remain empty for now.

 2. When using APEX Authorisation